As a CAE Scholar, you are expect to join at least one type of learning community (sometimes also called “high-impact practices” or HIPs).

-As a CAE student, you are required to do at least one type of high impact practice (HIP) such as the Summer Collegiate Experience, First-year Interest Groups (FIGs), Undergraduate Research Scholars (URS), Residential Learning Communities (RLC), the Summer Collegiate Experience, L&S Honors, or single credit courses like the Wisconsin Experience seminar (CP 125) Wisconsin Emerging Scholars (WES) sections for Computer Science 200 or Calculus, and Inter-LS 210 – Career Development and Taking Initiative.
-In fact, most CAE students do a FIG in their first semester even if they are doing another HIP.
+Examples are the Summer Collegiate Experience, First-year Interest Groups (FIGs), Undergraduate Research Scholars (URS), Residential Learning Communities (RLC), the Summer Collegiate Experience, L&S Honors, or single-credit courses like the Wisconsin Experience seminar (CP 125) Wisconsin Emerging Scholars (WES) sections for Computer Science 200/300 or Calculus.
+In fact, most CAE students enroll in the classes of a FIG in their first semester even if they are participating in another learning community.

 Things To Do Before SOAR

 1. Register for a SOAR session

 You will be able to enroll in Fall courses following your SOAR session (not during pre-SOAR advising).

 2. Complete UW placement tests

 Please complete your placement tests as soon as possible.
 It will help us give you better guidance for Fall course registration and learning community options.